Many companies have multiple listings and/or secondary listings to other countries.

 Example of Apple's multiple exchange listings (primary listing is NASDAQ)

 Occasionally our analysis of a company will differ across different exchanges.
 The most common confusion arises from the Intrinsic Value calculation.

-Generally, even if the the stocks belongs to the same company, the issuance are distinctive.
+Generally, even if the stocks belong to the same company, the issuance is distinctive.
 This basically means they are different shares.
 Logically if they aren't they should have exactly the same price and both stocks move whenever there's a trading activity on one market.

-Here are three main data inputs that causes the variation of output:
+Here are three main data inputs that cause the variation of output:

-- Risk Free Rate.
+- Risk-Free Rate.
 This varies on each country and we base it on the 10-year government bond rate.
-Example, the risk free rate for a US listed shares is different from that of a UK listed shares or on any other markets.
+For example, the risk-free rate for US-listed shares is different from that of UK-listed shares or on any other market.

 - Beta.
 It is a measure of volatility, or risk, in comparison to the market as a whole thus this may also vary on each country since the movement of each market may differ.

 The two above affect the calculation of the Discount Rate that is applied to the future cash flow of a company.
 Learn more about our Discounted Cash Flow Model.